Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 \subsubsection{RWA\_14 - Infrastructure and Deployment Attacks}

 RWA\_14\_1 - Embedding Batch Processing Timing Side-Channels in Shared GPU Infrastructure.
-Shared GPU infrastructure processes embedding requests in batches, and batch timing patterns leak information about concurrent queries from other agents.
-Attackers can infer what other agents are querying by crafting query sequences with known embedding characteristics and measuring response times.
-Multi-agent systems sharing GPU batch processing create timing side-channels where one agent's requests are batched with others, enabling inference about concurrent agents' query patterns.
+Embedding generation using shared GPU infrastructure processes requests in batches for efficiency, and batch timing patterns leak information about concurrent queries from other agents.
+In multi-agent systems sharing GPU resources for embedding computation, attackers craft query sequences with known embedding characteristics (e.g., queries containing 100 tokens consistently take a predictable number of milliseconds to embed) and measure response times to infer what other agents are querying.
+For example, financial terms tend to be short specialized tokens while healthcare queries contain longer natural language.
+This side-channel becomes more powerful when attackers know which agents share the same GPU batch pool, enabling targeted inference about specific agents' query patterns.
+Multi-agent systems sharing GPU batch processing create timing side-channels where one agent's embedding requests are batched with other agents' requests, and the shared batch timing leaks information about concurrent queries from other agents accessing the same GPU resources.~\cite{ar2409_20002, ar2503_17847, ar2404_03877, ar2412_15431, ar2502_07776}.